 - Email address, phone number, etc.

-By providing this information, Facebook can then attempt to connect those who converted offline with those who saw or clicked your ad (within the 1-day view and 28-day click attribution windows).
+By providing this information, Facebook can then attempt to connect those who converted offline with those who saw or clicked your ad (within the 1-day view and 28-day click An attribution window is the number of days between when a person viewed or clicked your Facebook ad and subsequently took an action. windows).

 Create an Offline Event Custom Audience: Method #1